All free. All the time. The way education should be.

 Sól the sun personified.
 She is a very attractive, shining and bright goddess.
 She pulls the sun on her chariot.

 Nótt is the goddess of the night who is described as dark and swarthy (dark and black in colour).
-Her horse's name is Hrímfaxi, and together they bring the darkness to the skies.
+Her horse's name is Hrímfaxi.
+Together they bring the darkness to the skies.

 How many of their names can you find in the word search?